orangejuice/blog/data/activity/book-麦田里的守望者（汉英对照）-2022/record.en.md

 ---
-title: The Catcher in the Rye (Chinese-English Bilingual)
+title: The Catcher in the Rye (Chinese-English Edition)
-slug: the-catcher-in-the-rye-chinese-english-bilingual
 category: book
 status: todo
 rating: 0